sjain882/AutoHotKey-Scripts/README.md

 Easy Window Dragging KDE style.
 By Cebolla - [original source here](https://www.autohotkey.com/boards/viewtopic.php?f=83&t=126656&hilit=monitor)

+### `Multi Monitor Numpad.ahk` (in active use)

+Use `WIN + Numpad 1/2/3/5` (Arrow keys / WASD formation) to send currently active window to relevant monitor (which are arranged just like WASD irl).

+Works consistently even when monitor indexes are messed up, by looping through working areas to find the right monitor.

+Full credits to `stefano` who wrote the script entirely in the AHK Discord [here](https://discord.com/channels/115993023636176902/1296424288265572405/1296439733047791638), as a correction to the below script.

-### `MonitorWindowNumpad - Home Dell MSI Dell AOC.ahk`
+### `MonitorWindowNumpad - Home Dell MSI Dell AOC.ahk` (unused)

-UNUSED - BROKEN

 Use `WIN + Num 1/2/3/5` (Arrow keys / WASD formation) to send currently active window to relevant monitor (which are arranged just like WASD irl).

 Currently broken due to AHK monitor indexes changing on each reboot / having no correlation to what's displayed in Windows Settings.
 More info [here](https://discord.com/channels/115993023636176902/1296424288265572405) on Discord.

-### `Multi Monitor Numpad.ahk`

-THIS IS THE ONE I PRIMARILY USE

-Use `WIN + Numpad 1/2/3/5` (Arrow keys / WASD formation) to send currently active window to relevant monitor (which are arranged just like WASD irl).

-Works consistently even when monitor indexes are messed up, by looping through working areas to find the right monitor.

-Full credits to `stefano` who wrote the script entirely in the AHK Discord [here](https://discord.com/channels/115993023636176902/1296424288265572405/1296439733047791638), as a correction to the above script.

 ***